 These medium to large cats have substantial boning and muscular, rangy bodies that gives them a rolling gait like a wild cat.
 They have long heavy legs, with the hind legs slightly longer than the front, and big paws with long thick toes.
 Males weigh between 12 and 17 pounds while the slightly smaller females range from 8 to 12 pounds.
 Their faces are similar to the wild bobcat with the shape of an inverted pear, a thick fleshy chin and puffy nose leather.
 They also have a heavy brow over a medium-sized soft triangular eye.

 The minimum tail length of a Pixiebob is 2 inches and can be as long as the hock however some cats will have tails shorter or longer than these proportions.
 The tail is frequently kinked or knotted but should be completely flexible and move naturally.

 Cats normally have 5 toes on their front paws and 4 on the back.
 Polydactyl cats have more than that number of toes.
 They may have more on one foot than on the others and the extra toes tend to appear on the front feet before the back feet.
-The Pixiebob is the only breed allowed to have polydactyly and the maximum number of toes allowed is seven.
+The Pixiebob is allowed to have polydactyly and the maximum number of toes allowed is seven.